mostlyserious/craft-imgix-picture/README.md

 IMGIX_API_KEY="aXzY....."
 ```

-Add this config file at `config/imgix-picture`:
+Add then add this config file at `config/imgix-picture`:

 ```php
 <?php